History of CNN: 2022–present: Warner Bros. Discovery

 In September 2022, following the sudden departures of veteran White House correspondent John Harwood, chief media correspondent Brian Stelter, and legal pundit Jeffrey Toobin, The Washington Post reported that many CNN staff believed that the new CEO, Chris Licht, was "starting his tenure by casting out voices that had often been critical of former president Donald Trump and his allies, in an effort to present a new, more ideologically neutral CNN", in line with the vision repeatedly expressed by Warner Bros.
 Discovery CEO David Zaslav, who hired Licht to head up CNN.
 Critics have accused CNN of shifting to the right.
 CNN has denied allegations of shifting to the right or center, saying that "We are entirely focused on our core strength and mission – objective journalism, presented in a fair and compelling way.
 We will continue to acknowledge different worldviews and experiences.
 We will always stand up for democracy and call out lies – regardless of their origin.
 That is not centrism, that is journalism."

 On September 15, 2022, CNN announced that primetime anchor Don Lemon, daytime anchor Poppy Harlow, and White House correspondent Kaitlan Collins would co-anchor the new CNN morning show, replacing the outgoing New Day.
 CNN This Morning premiered November 1, 2022.

 In October 2022, Licht issued a memo announcing cuts to commissioned and acquired original series and films as a cost savings measure, explaining that "it was based, in large part, on the ever-increasing cost of commissioning third-party premium content.
 However, I want to be clear that longform content remains an important pillar of our programming."
 On November 30, Licht announced a series of layoffs as part of cost-cutting measures by Warner Bros.
 Discovery.
 In December 2022, it was reported that CNN would relocate its Los Angeles bureau from its long-time home of 6430 Sunset Blvd. to WBD's offices in Burbank, California.

-In January 2023, Licht announced plans to revamp parts of CNN's daytime rolling news lineup with a new format; the new program, CNN News Central, premiered in April 2023, featuring teams of anchors and an emphasis on visual content.
+In January 2023, Licht announced plans to revamp parts of CNN's daytime rolling news lineup with a new format; the new program, CNN News Central, premiered in April 2023, replacing the weekday editions of CNN Newsroom, with the morning edition featuring John Berman, Kate Bolduan and Sara Sidner anchoring from New York City, while the afternoon edition would feature Jim Sciutto, Brianna Keilar, and Boris Sanchez anchoring from Washington D.C.
 In May 2023, in response to backlash over CNN hosting a town hall featuring former president Donald Trump, Zaslav stated that "Republicans are back on the air" and that CNN was repositioning itself to be a network that focused on "both sides of every issue".